Tommy Siers: The Man Who Solved the Cold

 He contributed to the development of skis, ski-pedestals, ski-harnesses, carburetor hot spots, cabin heaters and methods of warming motors in extreme cold.
 He presented the idea of ‘Oil Dilution’ as a method of cold-starting engines to Canadian Airways president James Richardson in the late 1930s and was authorized to implement it on an aircraft as a trial.

-For example, Junkers JU-52 CF-ARM (restored and on display at the Western Canada Aviation Museum) was experiencing reduction gear failure in the bush.
+For example, Junkers JU-52 CF-ARM (restored and on display at the Royal Aviation Museum of Western Canada) was experiencing reduction gear failure in the bush.
 Tommy’s crew manufactured a new reduction gear for the BMW 111A motor which allowed the aircraft to be flown to Winnipeg for permanent repairs.
 Without this, the aircraft would have had to stay in the north for many months with possible serious damage or deterioration.

 A Critical Element in the MacAlpine Rescue